Article written by

 Table of contents

 Is it possible for cannabis to be used as a cancer treatment?
 There has been much talk about the beneficial properties of cannabis recently, but just how trustworthy are these pieces of information?
-Today, Leafwell is tackling the topic of cannabinoids and cancer in depth.
+Today, Leafwell is tackling the topic of phytocannabinoids (plant cannabinoids) and cancer.

 Cannabis as Medicine

 Cannabis is somewhat of a taboo subject and has, thus, caused a revolution in medicine in the past decade, dividing people into one of three groups:

 - People who still consider it to be a drug that should remain illegal;